 - Install the refrigerant piping for the indoor unit in accordance with the following. - 1.
-Remove the cap.
+Remove the cap

-- 2. Pull out the thermal insulation on the site refrigerant piping, braze the unit piping, and replace the insulation in its original position.
+- A Remove the cap - 2.
+Pull out the thermal insulation on the site refrigerant piping, braze the unit piping, and replace the insulation in its original position.
 Wrap the piping with insulating tape.